Belcross98/MangaLib/README.md

-# 📚 MangaLib API
+# 📚 Vapor API

-MangaLib is a RESTful API built with ASP.NET Core that allows users to explore, review, and manage manga.
-It supports user authentication, manga listing and rating functionality for now as it is still work in progress.
+Vapor API is a backend service built with ASP.NET Core, providing RESTful endpoints for exploring, reviewing, and managing manga content.

 ---